A linear fixed parameter tractable algorithm for connected pathwidth: Introduction

-\subparagraph{The connectivity issue.} In several applications of graph searching it is important to guarantee secure communication channels between the searchers so that they can safely exchange information.
+\paragraph{The connectivity issue.} In several applications of graph searching it is important to guarantee secure communication channels between the searchers so that they can safely exchange information.
 This issue was treated for the first time in the area of distributed computing, in particular in~\cite{BarriereFFS02capt}, where the authors considered the problem of capturing an intruder by mobile agents (acting for example as antivirus programs).
 As agents deploy their cleaning strategy, they must guarantee that, at each moment of the search, the cleaned territories remain connected, so to permit the safe exchange of information between the coordinating agents.

 The systematic study of connected graph searching was initiated in~\cite{BarriereFFFNST12conn,BarriereFST03sear}.
 When, in node searching, we demand that the search strategies are monotone and connected, we define {\em monotone connected node search number}, denoted by ${\sf mcns}(G).$ \footnote{As proved in~\cite{YangDA09swee}, under the connectivity demand, the monotone and the non-monotone versions of graph searching are not any more equivalent.} The graph decomposition counterpart of this parameter was introduced by Dereniowski in~\cite{Dereniowski12from}.
-He defined the {\em connected pathwidth} of a connected graph, denoted by ${\sf cpw}(G),$ by considering {\em connected} path-decompositions ${\sf Q}=\{B_{1},\ldots,B_{q}\}$ where the following additional property is satisfied:
+He defined the {\em connected pathwidth} of a connected graph $G$, denoted by ${\sf cpw}(G),$ by considering {\em connected} path-decompositions ${\sf Q}=\{B_{1},\ldots,B_{q}\}$ where the following additional property is satisfied:

-As noticed in~\cite{Dereniowski12from}, for every connected graph $G,$ ${\sf mcns}(G)={\sf cpw}(G)+1$ (see also~\cite{AdlerPT19conn}).
+As noticed in~\cite{Dereniowski12from}, for every connected graph $G,$ ${\sf mcns}(G)={\sf cpw}(G)+1$ (see also~\cite{AdlerPT21conn}).
 Notice that the above demand results to a break of symmetry: the fact that $\langle B_{1},\ldots,B_{q}\rangle$ is a connected path-decomposition does not imply that the same holds for $\langle B_{q},\ldots,B_{1}\rangle$ (while this is always the case for conventional path-decompositions).
-This {\sl sense of direction} seems to be the source of all combinatorial particularities (and challenges) of connected pathwidth.
+This break of symmetry seems to be the source of all combinatorial particularities (and challenges) of connected pathwidth.
+This phenomenon was also observed in the context of connected treewidth \cite{AdlerPT21conn,MescoffPT21apol}.